Kentaro Toyama is a technologist deeply committed to human development and the cultivation of virtue

 Toyama was born in Tokyo and raised in both Japan and the United States.
 He lives in Ann Arbor.

-Five Questions for Kentaro
+Five Questions with Kentaro Toyama

 What Makes You Come Alive?